September-October 2014

 WSU Medical Library Director Named to National Board

 DETROIT — Sandra Martin, director of Wayne State University’s Shiffman Medical Library, has been named to the board of regents of the National Library of Medicine.
-The appointment runs through August 2018.
-Prior to her position as director of Shiffman Medical Library, Martin served as the assistant director of Shiffman and supervisor of library and […]
+The appointment runs through […]

 -